rafalp/Misago/docs/developers/admin_actions.rst

 * Must define ``filter_queryset(self, search_criteria, queryset)`` method that will be passed unfiltered queryset, which it should modify using filter/exclude clauses and data from search_criteria.
 * Must return queryset.
 * Must not define fields that use models for values.

+If you add custom mass action to view, besides adding new entry to ``mass_actions`` tuple, you have to define custom method following this definition:

+.. function:: action_NAME(self, request, items)

+``NAME`` will be replaced with action name.
+Request is ``HttpRequest`` instance used to call view and ``items`` is queryset with items selected for this action.
+This method should nothing or ``HttpResponse``.
+If you need to, you can raise ``MassActionError`` with error message as its first argument to interrupt mass action handler.

 FormView